diegaso-xhc/Grasp_Surface_Detection_Tracking_and_Analysis/README.md

 ### Grasping of a cylinder

-Plots of object along contact surfaces for grasping analysis.
+Plots of object with contact surfaces for grasping analysis.
 Contact surfaces are visible in red.

 <p align="center">
   <img src="/Visualizations/grasp_cylinder.png" width="550" />